AlexDee95/REST_OF_BASH/project/project.md

   * results:
     * Libre Office Impress 7.0
     * Microsoft PowerPoint 2016

 * What computing environment will be utilized for the different project steps?
-  * our Laptops with the different programms noticed above
+  * our Laptops with Windows 10
+  * data preprocessing and analysis: Python (MNE)
+  * statistics: Python
+  * poster creation: Microsoft Powerpoint and Libre Office

 * How will the steps be documented and version controlled?
   * steps will be documented on GitHub and on GitKraken